• Skip to primary navigation

 The StringBuilder class provides different types of constructors that help convert an ordinary sequence of characters to a StringBuilder format and configure properties such as size.
 Let’s discuss the different constructors one by one.

-StringBuilder(): Constructs a string builder with no characters in it and an initial capacity of 16 characters.
+StringBuilder(): Constructs a string builder with no characters and an initial capacity of 16 characters.
 The maximum number of characters that a StringBuilder object can store is known as the capacity of the StringBuilder.

 Syntax: